Chevrolet Impala: Tenth generation (2014–2020)

-The tenth-generation Impala was introduced at the 2012 New York Auto Show for the 2014 model year, with sales and production commencing March 4, 2013.
-The tenth generation Impala was the first North American sedan in 20 years to earn Consumer Reports top score, with a score of 95 of a possible 100 points.
+The tenth-generation Impala was introduced at the 2012 New York Auto Show for the 2014 model year, with sales and production commencing on March 4, 2013.
+The tenth-generation Impala was the first North American sedan in 20 years to earn Consumer Reports top score, with a score of 95 of a possible 100 points.

-This tenth generation, according to autoblog.com, is once again classified as full-size, the previous generation having been mid-size.
+This tenth generation, according to autoblog.com, is once again classified as full-size, with the previous generation having been mid-size.
 It is larger than the previous generation, sharing the extended Epsilon II FWD platform with the Cadillac XTS and Buick Lacrosse.
 It was assembled in Oshawa, Ontario, Canada, alongside the ninth-generation Impala (now renamed the fleet and rental exclusive-only Impala Limited), and at the Detroit/Hamtramck Assembly in the United States.
 All trim levels are equipped with a six-speed automatic transmission with sport and manual shifting modes.

-The tenth generation models were shipped to dealerships across North America on March 25, 2013, and officially went on sale to the public on April 1, 2013.
-That same day regular production on the Impala (the 2.4L eAssist and 3.6L equipped versions/LT2 and LTZ2 trims only) began at their Oshawa plant, while production at GM's Detroit-Hamtramck plant (the 2.5L equipped versions/LS, LT1 and LTZ1 trims) started production on April 8 and arrived to dealerships in May.
+The tenth-generation models were shipped to dealerships across North America on March 25, 2013, and officially went on sale to the public on April 1, 2013.
+That same day, regular production on the Impala (the 2.4L eAssist and 3.6L equipped versions/LT2 and LTZ2 trims only) began at the Oshawa plant, while production at GM's Detroit/Hamtramck plant (the 2.5L equipped versions/LS, LT1 and LTZ1 trims) started production on April 8 and arrived to dealerships in May.
 The eAssist versions went on sale in the fourth quarter of 2013.

 In 2014, the Impala saw its share of the full-size sedan market increase to 14.7 percent, up from 6.9 percent in 2013.

 The 2014 Impala came standard with 18-inch wheels (19- and 20-inch offered in higher trims), low-profile HID headlights, and LED daytime running lights (on LTZ trim), and offered three engines: a 2.5L 4-cylinder (the first time the Impala used this type), a 2.4L 4-cylinder with hybrid-assist technology, and a 3.6L V6.
 The interior came equipped with a 4.2-inch color display featuring Chevrolet MyLink (LT and LTZ trims), HD Radio (all trims), Pandora Radio (LT and LTZ trims), and active noise cancellation for all 4-cylinder models, while new safety features included ten standard airbags combined with OnStar.
 Optional features for the 2014 model included full-speed-range adaptive cruise control; a collision-mitigation braking system; alert systems for forward collision, lane departure, blind spot, and rear cross traffic; backup camera; and rear parking sensors.